Data and Maps for Planning

 map, or PDF.
 (8-23-2013)

-View Georgia Opportunity Zone map that was used for calendar year 2012 program administration (Based on Census American Community Survey 5-year Summary 2005-2009 poverty statistics.
-Approved Opportunity Zones shown are current as of December 31, 2012.)
+View Georgia Opportunity Zone map for calendar year 2014 program administration (Based on Census American Community Survey 5-year Summary 2007-2011 poverty statistics.
+Approved Opportunity Zones shown are current as of July, 2013.

 Download an ESRI shapefile

-or Google KML map of DCA-approved Georgia Tax Credit Opportunity Zones (Current as of April 30, 2013).
+or Google KMZ map of DCA-approved Georgia Tax Credit Opportunity Zones (Current as of July, 2013).

 HUD Web Mapping Low-Income Housing Tax Credit Qualified Census Tract (QCT) Locator